-Norwegians, like Kari, love to wear wool – for everyday use as well as when exercising.
-For years, we have been dressing according to the three- layer principle, with wool on the inside.
+Norwegians, like Kari, love to wear wool – for everyday use as well as for outdoor activities.
+For years we have been dressing according to the three- layer principle which places wool on the inside.
 This is not by chance.

-We all know how uncomfortable it is to be too hot or too cold when active.
-Wool has unique insulation properties that both absorb and release moisture, allowing your body temperature to adjust to a comfortable level.
+You all know how uncomfortable it is to be too hot or too cold during a hike, right?
+Wool has unique insulation properties that both absorb and release moisture, allowing your body temperature to adjust for a comfortable level.

-When it is cold outside and we sweat, the wool will absorb the moisture and initiate a process where it generates heat.
-The heat is stored in air pockets in the wool fibers, and thus does not freeze - even when it is cold.
-Wool can hold up to 35% of its own weight in moisture before it feels wet.
-This makes you feel drier in wool and is why even moist woolen clothing provides warmth.
+When we sweat in cold weather, the wool fibers will absorb the moisture and initiate a process where it generates heat.
+The heat is stored in air pockets within the wool fibers and thus does not freeze - even when it is cold!

 In hot weather, wool ensures that your body temperature stays cool through evaporation, just like our bodies when we sweat to cool down.
 This makes wool just as comfortable to wear in both summer and winter months.
 Just change into a thinner wool layer when spring comes, and you’ll feel it.